 - A 2015 survey of college students found that around 17% were estranged from an immediate family member like a parent5

-5 Ways to Cope When Mother’s Day Sucks
+7 Ways to Cope When Mother’s Day Is Painful

-Here are five ways to cope when you’re having a difficult time on Mother’s Day:
+Here are seven ways to cope when you’re having a difficult time on Mother’s Day:

 1. Give Yourself Permission to Feel Your Emotions

 Depending upon your situation, you may find yourself experiencing emotions like sadness, anger, regret, jealousy, or resentment this Mother’s Day.
-Many people react to their emotions negatively with judgments like “it’s wrong to feel this way” or “I shouldn’t feel this way when so many people in the world are suffering.”
+Many people react to their emotions negatively with judgments like, “It’s wrong to feel this way” or, “I shouldn’t feel this way when so many people in the world have it worse than me.”
 These judgments will only make you feel worse.
 Instead, give yourself permission to feel whatever comes up and acknowledge your emotions.
 Remember, there is no right or wrong way to feel when dealing with infertility, loss, or estrangement.

 2. Find a Positive Outlet for Your Feelings

-If you anticipate that Mother’s Day will be difficult, you may want to stay off social media for a few days.
+If you anticipate that Mother’s Day will be difficult, you may want to take a social media break for a few days.
 It can be painful to see other people sharing positive feelings on this day.
 Also consider what other people, places, or things may trigger negative emotions and, if possible, stay away from them this holiday.

 4. Plan a “Me Day”